JoeyStanley/real/cv.md

 ## Funding and Awards

-### Grants and Fellowships

-Summer Doctoral Research Fellowship ($3,500), awarded by the University of Georgia Graduate School.
-Project title: A New Method for Extracting Acoustic Measurements from Speech Audio.
-May–June, 2018

-Graduate Research Award ($1000), awarded by the University of Georgia Willson Center for Humanities and Arts.
-Project title: “Intra-Family Language Variation in Utah County, Utah.”
-October 12, 2017.

-Innovative and Interdisciplinary Research Grant ($2,500), awarded by the University of Georgia Graduate School.
-Project title: "A Survey of Western American English using Amazon Mechanical Turk."
-April 20, 2017.

-University of Georgia Graduate School Dean’s Award ($1,250).
-Project title: "Linguistic Identity and the Founder Effect in Longview, Washington."
-January 5, 2016.

 ### Research Assistantships

-Complex Systems and the Humanities Research Assistantship awarded by the Graduate School at the University of Georgia.
+Complex Systems and the Humanities Research Assistantship awarded by the Graduate School at the University of Georgia (\$17,664 per year).
+Split time between the [Linguistic Atlas Project](http://www.lap.uga.edu) and the [DigiLab](http://digi.uga.edu/digilab/), under the direction of [William A. Kretzschmar, Jr.](https://www.english.uga.edu/directory/495/detail) and [Emily McGinn](https://emilymcginn.com).
 2016--2020.

 University of Georgia stipend enhancement awarded by the Franklin College of Arts and Sciences.
 2014--2015.

 University of Georgia Graduate Research Assistantship.
+Included work for Chad Howe, Peggy Renwick, Mi-Ran Kim, Vera Lee-Schoenfeld, and Pilar Chamorro.
 2014–2016.

+Research Assistant for Monte Shelley, Maxwell Institute for Religious Scholarship, Brigham Young University.
+2012--2013.

+Research Assistant for Janis Nuckolls.
+Department of Linguistics and English Language, Brigham Young University.
+2012--2013.

 ### Travel Awards